mcc-us/ea/_questions/q-residency-status2.md

 Which of the following is an "exempt individual" for purposes of the substantial presence test?

 A. A U.S. citizen that was born overseas and lives primarily in a foreign country.
-B. An individual present in the U.S. as a foreign government-related individual under an “A” or “G” visa. correct
+B. An individual present in the U.S. as a foreign government-related individual under an “A” or “G” visa.
 C. A dual-status alien that arrived in the United States for the first time in the current year. wrong
 D. A green card holder that has lived continuously overseas for over one year.